 A stock trading app for beginners

 The guide below is not an endorsement or recommendation for any particular app or any particular stock.
 It is for your information and specifically based on what the best app might be if you are a beginner and want to try out an investment app.
-I am not affiliated to any of the companies below and I will not earn a commission for any in-article links.
+I am not affiliated to any of the companies below and I will not earn a commission for any

 The investment apps covered in this guide are: